Fairport Convention: 1998–present

 In 2022, Gerry Conway made the decision to leave the band after 24 years, and it was announced that the band would continue as a four piece.
+Conway did not make public that he left because he was suffering from motor neurone disease from which he was to die in April 2024.

-On the bands Winter 2023 UK Tour they were joined by a returning Mattacks on drums and percussion, whether he is joining the band full time is unknown.
+On the bands Winter 2023 UK Tour, they were joined by a returning Mattacks on drums and percussion who also returned for the 2024 winter tour.

 Public recognition

 The mainstream media has increasingly recognized Fairport Convention's historical importance.
 They received a "Lifetime Achievement Award" at the 2002 BBC Radio 2 Folk Awards.
 In the same year Free Reed Records, an independent label, released Fairport Unconventional, a four-CD boxed set of rare and unreleased recordings from the band's 35-year career.
 At the 2006 BBC Radio 2 Folk Awards they received an award when their seminal album Liege & Lief was voted 'Most Influential Folk Album of All Time' by Radio 2 listeners.
 At the 2007 BBC Radio 2 Folk Awards Fairport Convention received an award recognising the late Sandy Denny and the band for "Favourite Folk Track of All Time" for "Who Knows Where the Time Goes?".